-- 2 (b) (i) is a licensed professional under 37-8-405, 37-8-415, 37-11-301, 37-15-301, 37-17-302, 37- - 3 24-301, 37-25-302, 37-39-308, 37-39-309, or 37-39-311; and - 4 (ii) is employed by an entity listed in subsection (1) to provide services to students; or - 5 (c) (i) holds an American Indian language and culture specialist license; and - 6 (ii) is employed by an entity listed in subsection (1) to provide services to students in an Indian 7 language immersion program pursuant to Title 20, chapter 7, part 14."
+- (b) (i) is a licensed professional under 37-8-405, 37-8-415, 37-11-301, 37-15-301, 37-17-302, 37- - 4 24-301, 37-25-302, 37-39-308, 37-39-309, or 37-39-311; and - 5 (ii) is employed by an entity listed in subsection (1) to provide services to students; or - 6 (c) (i) holds an American Indian language and culture specialist license; and - 7 (ii) is employed by an entity listed in subsection (1) to provide services to students in an Indian 8 language immersion program pursuant to Title 20, chapter 7, part 14."

-- "20-11-116.
+- 11 "20-11-116.
 Enrollment.
-(1) (a) A community choice school must be open to any student residing inthe state. - 12 (b) A school district may not require a student enrolled in the school district to attend a choice 13 school. - (c) A choice school may limit admission to students within a given age group or grade level. - 15 (d) A choice school may be organized for a special emphasis, theme, or concept as stated in the school's proposal. - (e) A choice school shall enroll all students who wish to attend the school unless the number of students exceeds the capacity of a program, class, grade level, or building. - (f) If capacity is insufficient to enroll all students who wish to attend the school, the choice school shall select students through a lottery. - (2) A traditional public school converting to a choice school shall adopt and maintain a policy giving enrollment preference to students who reside within the former attendance area of that public school. - (3) (a) A choice school shall give enrollment preference to students who were enrolled in the choice school the previous school year and to siblings of students already enrolled in the choice school.
-An enrollment preference for returning students and siblings excludes those students from entering a lottery. - 26 (b) A choice school may give enrollment preference to children of a choice school's employees 27 and governing board, limited to no more than 10% of the school's total student population. - 28 (4) This section does not preclude the formation of a community choice school for the purpose of serving students with disabilities, students of the same gender, as provided in [section 1], students who pose a sufficiently severe disciplinary problem to warrant a specific educational program, or students who are at risk of academic failure.
-If capacity is insufficient to enroll all students who wish to attend a school, the choice school shall select students through a lottery.
+(1) (a) A community choice school must be open to any student residing in the state. - (b) A school district may not require a student enrolled in the school district to attend a choice school. - (c) A choice school may limit admission to students within a given age group or grade level. - 16 (d) A choice school may be organized for a special emphasis, theme, or concept as stated in the school's proposal. - (e) A choice school shall enroll all students who wish to attend the school unless the number of students exceeds the capacity of a program, class, grade level, or building. - (f) If capacity is insufficient to enroll all students who wish to attend the school, the choice school shall select students through a lottery. - (2) A traditional public school converting to a choice school shall adopt and maintain a policy giving enrollment preference to students who reside within the former attendance area of that public school. - (3) (a) A choice school shall give enrollment preference to students who were enrolled in the choice school the previous school year and to siblings of students already enrolled in the choice school.
+An enrollment preference for returning students and siblings excludes those students from entering a lottery. - 27 (b) A choice school may give enrollment preference to children of a choice school's employees 28 and governing board, limited to no more than 10% of the school's total student population.